adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/CookBook.md

   EXPECT_CALL(mock_foo, DoThis());
   ... code that uses mock_foo ...

-  // The out will fail if a method of mock_foo other than DoThis()
+  // The test will fail if a method of mock_foo other than DoThis()
   // is called.
 }
 ```